 Vue components aren’t all about the HTML and CSS.
 They’re built with JavaScript, so they’re also about functionality.
 Slots can be useful for creating functionality once and using it in multiple places.
 Let’s go back to our modal example and add a function that closes the modal:

-Now when you use this component, you can add a button to the footer that can close the modal.
-Normally, in the case of a Bootstrap modal, you could just add data-dismiss='modal' to a button, but we want to hide Bootstrap specific things away from the components that will be slotting into this modal component.
+to a button, but we want to hide Bootstrap specific things away from the components that will be slotting into this modal component.
 So we pass them a function they can call and they are none the wiser about Bootstrap’s involvement:

 And finally, you can take what you know about using slots to pass around reusable functionality and strip practically all of the HTML and just use the slots.
 That’s essentially what a renderless component is: a component that provides only functionality without any HTML.

-Making components truly renderless can be a little tricky because you’ll need to write render functions rather than using a template in order to remove the need for a root element, but it may not always be necessary.
+functions rather than using a template in order to remove the need for a root element, but it may not always be necessary.
 Let’s take a look at a simple example that does let us use a template first, though:

 This is an odd example of a renderless component because it doesn’t even have any JavaScript in it.
-That’s mostly because we’re just creating a pre-configured reusable version of a built-in renderless function: transition.
+That’s mostly because we’re just creating a pre-configured reusable version of a built-in renderless function: transition

 Yup, Vue has built-in renderless components.
 This particular example is taken from an article on reusable transitions by Cristi Jora and shows a simple way to create a renderless component that can standardize the transitions used throughout your application.
 Cristi’s article goes into a lot more depth and shows some more advanced variations of reusable transitions, so I recommend checking it out.